compasscreative/statamic-v3-boilerplate/_website-launch-list.md

 - N - Make sure all assets are compressed an minified
 - N - Optimize images, transparent pngs can be reduced with ImageAlpha.app
 - N - CMS contains helpful instructions
-- N - Form error messages are functioning properly (often rely on require for browser, non-js method)ain.
+- N - Form error messages are functioning properly (often rely on require for browser, non-js method).

 ## Programming